Gladis the killer whale and her gang of orcas out for revenge

-Gladis the killer whale and her gang of orcas, out for revenge on the yachts of Gibraltar
+Gladis the killer whale and her gang of orcas, out for revenge in Gibraltar

 Killer whales could be learning unusual behaviour from ‘traumatised’ matriarch named ‘White Gladis’, Andy Gregory writes